hanzz2007/interview/README.rst

 19:
 	Two trees are identical when they have same data and arrangement of data is also same.write a fucntion to check if two trees are indetical

+20:
+	Write a C Program to Find the Maximum Depth or Height of a Tree